michaelcale/books/books/go/0190-defer/020-defer-gotchas.md

 Deferred statements have a function scope, not a block scope.

-In other words: deferred calls are execuated when exiting a function not when executing block crated with `if` or `for` statements.
+In other words: deferred calls are executed when exiting a function not when executing block created with `if` or `for` statements.

 @file defer_gotcha.go output sha1:56723587ae20f269117036508b8fd5905b3b58e9 goplayground:6ivihpJbkZb